Announcement- Request for Proposals

 Project Name: Region A Comprehensive Literacy Plan

-Closing Date for Proposals: July 28th, 2017 or until contract award
+Closing Date for Proposals: Accepted until contract awarded

 Project Start Date: Immediately